ErikSchierboom/CustomOAuthClient/README.md

-# CustomOAuthProvider
+# CustomOAuthClient

 ## Introduction
-Shows how to use a custom OAuth provider for external authentication in your ASP.NET MVC application.
+Shows how to use custom OAuth clients for external authentication in your ASP.NET MVC application.

 ## Implementation